climatepolicyradar/navigator-admin-backend/GETTING_STARTED.md

 ### Integration Tests

-These tests are designed to require a database and therefore will pull and run a Postgres container.
-These can be run locally with `pytest -vvv integration_tests` - however this will require that you have spun up a local postgres instance (which can be done using `make setup_test_db`).
+These tests are designed to require a database as well as an AWS S3 mock service providedvia localstack and therefore will pull and run Postgres and localstack containers.
+These can be run locally with `pytest -vvv integration_tests` - however this will require that you have spun up a local postgres and localstack instance.

-The preferred way it to use `make setup_test_db integration_tests` as this is how the tests run in the Github Actions CI pipeline.
-These commands were split so that the output of the integration tests is easier to read.
+The preferred way it to use `make integration_tests` as this is will build and start up all the required services and is how the tests run in the Github Actions CI pipeline.

 ## Deploying